 Create the btrfs partitions (if you didn't already during the Ubuntu install)

-• press 'o' to create an empty new partition
+to create an empty new partition - press

-• press 'p' for primary and then <enter> for default values for sector sizes etc.
+for default values for sector sizes etc. - press

 Create the file system on the new partition and label it Nas: